Band Time Line

 2002 – Band is promoted to 3rd Section for only the 2nd time in its history coming 2nd at the Scottish Championships in Motherwell and Plays in British National Championships in Torquay coming 13th from 20 bands Conductor Mr Alan Fernie.

-2003 – Junior band are under-16s Scottish Youth Champions.
+2003 – The Training band, Abbey Brass (Jedforest) are under-16s Scottish Youth Champions.
 Conductor Mr Cameron Mabon

 2004 – The sesquicentenary year (150th anniversary of the band’s founding)..
 Band is promoted to 2rd Section for the 1st time in its history.
 Conductor Mr Alan Fernie.
 ‘Junior Band’ is renamed ‘Abbey Brass (Jedforest)’ and registered as a 4th Section competing band.
 Comes 2nd in the 4th Section at the Borders Entertainment Contest.
 Conductor Mr Cameron Mabon.